-At December 31, 2022, our portfolio consisted of 18 real estate properties as noted above in Overview, 16 of which were 100% leased to the tenants of the related facilities.
+At December 31, 2023, as noted above in Overview, 16 of our 18 properties are 100% leased to the tenants of the related facilities.
 The other two properties are each 100% leased to an affiliated subsidiary (see Note 3 to the accompanying Notes to Consolidated Financial Statements under Pennington Gardens Operations LLC ("Pennington Gardens") and Sundial Operations LLC ("Sundial"), collectively, the "Operated Properties") which are operated directly and earn resident fees and service revenue.